sisby-folk/surveyor/README.md

 ### Terrain Summary Layers

-In order to facilitate cave mapping, Surveyor records the top layer of blocks at **multiple height levels** (layer heights).
+To facilitate cave mapping, Surveyor records the top layer of blocks at **multiple height levels** (layer heights).

 **The Overworld** scans for floors in these layers:
 * 257-319 - usually empty